Key takeaways

 Purchase or franchise agreement

 Next, if you bought your business from another individual, you will also need the business purchase agreement.
-This should give information about the buyer and seller as well as what equipment or assets were included in the sale.
+A business purchase agreement will have information about the buyer, seller and equipment or assets purchased.

 It also outlines the responsibilities that the buyer and seller have toward the business after the sale, important if the previous owner will still retain some ownership or employment.